 A First Timers Guide to The City of Gold – Johannesburg

 We had the great opportunity to visit Johannesburg twice during our layovers within Africa.
-There are plenty of activities to enjoy in Johannesburg and during our few days in the city, we were able to do a lot of sightseeing, learn about the city’s history, eat delicious South African cuisine, and stay at two wonderful hotels.
+There is so much to see and plenty of activities to enjoy in Johannesburg.
+During our few days in the city, we were able to do a lot of sightseeing, learn about the city’s history, eat delicious South African cuisine, and stay at two wonderful hotels.
 We encourage tourists who travel to South Africa to visit game reserves, to also take the opportunity to spend at least a full 24 hours in Johannesburg.
 Seeing wild animals is amazing, (we know, it’s why we went to South Africa), but seeing the culture and history of Johanessburg is amazing too.
-Here is our first timers guide to some of the best places to visit, dine and stay within Johannesburg (based on our first hand experience), along with some helpful tips.
+Here is my ultimate, first timers guide to Johannesburg featuring some of the best places to visit, dine and stay based on my first hand experience.

-Full Disclaimer: we were invited by Joburg Tourism to explore the city and experience tours.
-Our opinions of the city are our own.
+Full Disclaimer: I was invited by Joburg Tourism to explore the city and experience tours.
+My opinions of the city are my own.

 Related posts: The Best Tips for Flying To and Within South Africa!

 Johannesburg, the City of Gold – tends to get a bad reputation as one of the most dangerous cities in the world.
 We are here to tell you, that is not the case.
 In fact, South Africa as a whole is one of the safest countries in Africa.
 Just like all major cities, there are growing and influential areas, suburbs, good school districts and more, but there are also areas of poverty and slum.
 Not once we did encounter any dangerous areas or incidents while in Johannesburg, what we did experience was pure culture and history.

 I recommend two different ways to sightsee in Johanessburg, the City Sightseeing hop on-hop off bus or with Joburg Tourism where they can provide you with a private guide.